AllanccWang/Coding-Game/Projects/README.txt

-This folder contains "Micro Project Ideas"
+## This folder contains a lesson learned and "Micro Project Ideas". :file_folder: